Gas oven makes a popping or booming noise when igniting.

 How to Fix / Troubleshooting

 Safety first: Turn off gas and power before cleaning burners.
-If you smell strong gas, ventilate and contact your gas supplier.
+If you smell strong gas, ventilate the area and contact your gas supplier.

 - Step 2 – Inspect igniter position: Ensure the igniter is properly positioned close to the burner ports where gas first exits.